How ISO 14001 implementation helps reduce energy consumption?

 The effect of your supply chain on the environment

-ISO 14001 states that an organization should “give consideration to the environmental performance and practices of suppliers,” so while it is clear that an organization has responsibilities to control a supplier’s performance, it is not specific in terms of what goals and objectives should be set.
-What is obvious that if your organization is environmentally aware and ISO 14001 compliant, then you have the responsibility to make your supply chain as environmentally efficient as possible.
+ISO 14001 states that an organization should “give consideration to the environmental performance and practices of suppliers,” so while it is clear that an organization has the responsibility to control a supplier’s performance, it is not specific in terms of what goals and objectives should be set.
+It is obvious that if your organization is environmentally aware and ISO 14001 compliant, then you have the responsibility to make your supply chain as environmentally efficient as possible.

 The ISO 14001 standard – how does it help?

 we could see how driving the supply chain to compliance can also reduce your organization’s environmental impact.
 This was done by ensuring those involved in the production of your goods or services shared your good practices.